igor-pavlovic/igor-pavlovic/README.md

 - 👋 Hi, I’m @6Orion
 - 👀 I’m interested in frontend web development and 3D frameworks for it!
-- 🌱 I’m currently learning Nuxt and ThreeJS!
+- 🌱 I’m currently learning ThreeJS!
 - 💞️ I’m looking to collaborate on ThreeJS projects!
 - 📫 How to reach me: igorpavlovic.com